Predicted number counts and clustering of Hi galaxies from future radio surveys: Abstract

 \section{Abstract}

-The 21cm emission line from neutral hydrogen (\HI) contained within galaxies provides a way to make accurate spectroscopic redshift determinations in the radio part of the spectrum.
-Large radio arrays such as SKA-MID are coming online that will have the sensitivity and survey time required to catalogue hundreds of thousands to millions of \HI galaxies, opening up the possibility of studying the cosmological large scale structure using this technique.
-The expected number counts and clustering properties of the galaxies are still quite poorly understood however.
-We use three different simulated galaxy catalogues to predict the properties of the \HI galaxy distribution that SKA-MID will be able to observe, along with estimates of the error on these predictions due to modelling uncertainty.
-The simulations in question are from S$^3$-SAX (semi-analytic models based on the Millennium dark matter-only simulation); GAEA (an updated semi-analytic model partially calibrated on hydrodynamical simulations); and IllustrisTNG (a hydrodynamical simulation).
-We present predictions for galaxy number counts as a function of sensitivity cut and redshift, and use these to forecast the cosmological performance of a proposed SKA-MID cosmological survey.
-Finally, we fit a halo occupation distribution model to low-redshift angular correlation functions to constrain clustering properties of multiple sub-volumes of the simulations to gain insight into the expected variation (sample variance) over smaller survey areas.
+The 21cm emission line from neutral hydrogen (\HI) contained within galaxies provides a way to make accurate spectroscopic redshift determinations {\edit at radio frequencies.
+Large arrays such as SKA-MID will have the sensitivity required to catalogue millions of \HI galaxies.} The expected number counts and clustering properties of the galaxies are still quite poorly understood {\edit however, leading to uncertainties in the predicted performance of cosmological surveys}.
+We use three different simulated galaxy catalogues to predict the properties of the \HI galaxy distribution, along with estimates of the error on these predictions due to modelling uncertainty. {\edit The simulations are} S$^3$-SAX (semi-analytic models based on the Millennium dark matter-only simulation); GAEA (an updated semi-analytic model partially calibrated on hydrodynamical simulations); and IllustrisTNG (a hydrodynamical simulation).
+We present predictions for galaxy number counts as a function of sensitivity and redshift, and use these to forecast the cosmological performance of a proposed SKA-MID cosmological survey. {\edit The simulated predictions differ by a factor of $\sim 2$ in the number counts and around 10\% in the bias at $z \sim 0.1$, yielding around 20\% differences in forecast cosmological uncertainties.
+These differences become significantly larger at $z \gtrsim 0.4$}. {\edit We also model a `medium-deep' SKA \HI galaxy survey at $z \lesssim 0.07$ by fitting a halo occupation distribution (HOD) model to angular correlation functions measured from multiple $20^\circ \times 20^\circ$ sub-fields of IllustrisTNG.
+This provides clustering predictions and uncertainty estimates that can be used in future forecasts}.